Spring 2019 class eligible for waive-in: (see below for timing and procedure for waiver): MGMT 364-01: Cyber Law

 To get a waiver, email firstname.lastname@example.org with your full name, your G#, and the course for which you seek a waiver (prefix, number and title).
 This should be AFTER completion of the course unless you are in your final semester at Geneseo (in which case you need to indicate this).

-IMPORTANT INFORMATION: THE LEGAL STUDIES MINOR HAS UNDERGONE CHANGE IN 2017.
+IMPORTANT INFORMATION: THE LEGAL STUDIES MINOR UNDERWENT SIGNIFICANT CHANGE IN 2017.
 ALL THOSE WHOSE CATALOG YEAR (YEAR STARTING AT GENESEO) PRECEDES 2017-2018 MAY TAKE THE OLD OR NEW PROGRAM.
 THOSE JOINING GENESEO IN FALL 2017 OR LATER MUST COMPLY WITH THE NEW REQUIREMENTS.
 FOR THE PROGRAM REQUIREMENTS THROUGH 2016-17, SEE THAT YEAR'S UNDERGRADUATE BULLETIN.
 PROGRAM REQUIREMENTS FROM 2017-18 ONWARD FOLLOW BELOW:

 Total Credits Required: 21 credits